-The doctor at the New Jersey Cosmetic Services uses a fine needle to inject the protein directly into the muscle.
+The New Jersey Cosmetic Services doctor uses a fine needle to inject the protein directly into the muscle.
 It takes anywhere from three to seven days for patients to see results from the treatment.
 The more times you have an injection, the faster the effect.

-Botox injections will last four to six months before the muscle starts to regain its action potential.
+Botox injections will last four to six months before the muscle regains its action potential.
 At this point, the fine lines and wrinkles start to reappear.
-Over time, repeated injections can eliminate them completely as Tthe muscle learns to move in a way that doesn’t cause lines to form.
+Over time, repeated injections can eliminate them completely as the muscle learns to move in a way that doesn’t cause lines to form.

 Are There Any Side Effects to Botox Use?